William Gregg (industrialist): Early life

-William Gregg, concerned by many as "the most significant figure in the development of cotton-mills in the South", was born on February 2, 1800, in Monongalia County, Virginia, although some sources state that he was born in Brownsville, Pennsylvania.
-Gregg was the youngest son of William Gregg and Elizabeth Webb.
-William Gregg's father was a Revolutionary War veteran from Virginia and his Mother Elizabeth was a Quaker from Philadelphia.
-At the age of 4, his mother died, and Gregg was then brought up by a woman who was his neighbor until he was around the age of 10.
-After several years of living with his neighbor, Gregg moved to his Uncle Jacob Gregg's home in Alexandria, Virginia.
+William Gregg, considered by many as "the most significant figure in the development of cotton-mills in the South", was born on February 2, 1800, in Monongalia County, Virginia.
+But some sources state that he was born in Brownsville, Pennsylvania.
+Gregg was the youngest son of William Gregg and Elizabeth Gregg.
+The boy's father was a Revolutionary War veteran from Virginia and his mother Elizabeth was a Quaker from Philadelphia.
+When Gregg was age 4, his mother died, and the boy was reared by a neighbor woman until he was around the age of 10.

+After several years of living with his neighbor, Gregg was moved to his Uncle Jacob Gregg's home in Alexandria, Virginia.
 William Gregg was apprenticed to his Uncle Jacob, who was a successful watchmaker and also a successful spinning machine maker in Alexandria.
-His early exposure to his Uncles cotton manufacturing plant sparked his long term interest in the business.
+His early exposure to his uncle's cotton manufacturing plant sparked his long- term interest in the business.

 During the War of 1812, Jacob Gregg left watchmaking to pursue and open a cotton mill in Georgia.
-The pair of Jacob and William settled the cotton factory on the Little River near Madison, Georgia.
+Jacob Gregg founded the cotton factory on the Little River near Madison, Georgia.
 This small cotton factory is heralded as one of the first mills in the Southern United States.

 Following the War of 1812, Jacob Gregg had encountered economically tough times and could no longer support the young William.
-Jacob Gregg apprenticed William under his friend, Mr. Blanchard.
-Gregg spent a few years with Mr. Blanchard perfecting his watchmaking craft and trade.
-In 1821, William Gregg moved himself to Petersburg, Virginia, to improve and enhance his craft and trade and perfect his ability.
+Jacob apprenticed William under his friend, Mr. Blanchard.
+Gregg spent a few years with Blanchard perfecting his watchmaking craft and trade.
+In 1821, William Gregg moved independently to Petersburg, Virginia, an industrial town, to improve and enhance his craft and trade and perfect his ability.

 Middle life

 Gregg settled in Columbia.
 It is here where William Gregg put his knowledge from Mr. Blanchard and his Uncle Jacob to use.
 Gregg set on to establish his own successful business in mercantile trade.
 Gregg traded materials such as jewelry, silver, and other hand-crafted specialty goods.

 In 1838, Gregg continued his jewelry and silversmithing business, and he acquired interest in what became Hayden, Gregg and Company.
 Gregg was able to retire with a large amount of discretionary income.
 This acquisition made Gregg a partner in the jewelry business in Charleston, South Carolina.
 Gregg moved his family to Lowcounty following the acquisition.
 Gregg's time spent with the jewelry and silver firm allowed him to secure his fortune and establish the financial security that would allow him to indulge in his original interest of textile manufacturing.

 Continuing his string of purchases in 1838; Gregg bought into the Vaucluse Manufacturing Company, which was a cotton mill in the Barnwell District of South Carolina.
 Gregg rekindled his interest for the industry and bought into the company with his brother in law General James Jones.

-Gregg was also active in the South Carolina Whig Party during this time, and served as its chairman.
+Gregg was also active in the South Carolina Whig Party during this time, and was a member.